FarSite Communications Limited

 FarSite Communications Limited is a privately owned designer, developer and manufacturer of communications and smart city products.
 FarSite was founded in 1998 and has headquarters in Basingstoke, United Kingdom.
 FarSite was founded by a team of people formerly working for Racal Datacom Limited and The Software Forge Limited.

-FarSite products are sold worldwide both direct and through a number of local distributors and resellers.
+FarSite products are available globally, both directly and through a network of local distributors and resellers.
 FarSite also provide development services to other companies needing communications or systems level development expertise.

 Products

 FarSite Communications' products include the following: